 Once you decide to start the potty training process, test the waters to see what will work best for you and your child.
 If your little one is comfortable in the bathroom, try a potty seat that goes on top of your toilet to reduce the size of the bowl's opening.
 If not, a stand-alone potty chair can be placed in the playroom or bedroom, where your child can become comfortable with its presence over time.

 If you opt to start off with a stand-alone potty, remember to set up that space with everything your child will need to have a successful potty time.
-This includes towels (to clean messes), toilet paper, and gentle wipes like Mustela’s Cleansing Wipes with Olive Oil.
+This includes towels (to clean messes), toilet paper, and gentle wipes like Mustela’s Certified Organic Water Wipes with Cotton and Aloe.